An Introduction To Reremoana School....

-As a relatively new school, we are continually reinforcing the development of a very positive school culture.
+We continually reinforce the maintenance of a positive school culture through PB4L.
 We encourage a culture of positive relationships, conflict resolution and a strong anti-bullying philosophy.
 As part of our staff professional development programme prior to and after the school opened, we focused on ensuring we have a culture where bullying is actively discouraged.
 Because we know that all children will, at some stage in their life, come across a 'bullying' situation, we believe it is also important to work with children to develop strategies to deal with potential 'bullying' situations as either 'the bully', 'the bullied' or 'the bystander'.
 Children and families are encouraged to communicate any concerns to an appropriate staff member as soon as they occur.

 To find out more visit the Contact Us section of our website.

 Celebration of success and individual excellence occurs regularly and in a variety of ways.
 We have some form of celebration afternoon every Friday from 2:30pm – 3:00pm.
 Friends and family members are encouraged to join us and where possible join in the celebrating of our students’ learning.